Solo5/solo5/docs/architecture.md

 - [tests/](../tests/): self tests used as part of our CI system.
 - [scripts/](../scripts/): extra tooling and scripts (mainly to support the _virtio_ target).
-- [opam/](../opam/): package definitions and pkg-config files for integration with OPAM and MirageOS.

 The code is architected to split processor architecture and/or host operating system (_target_)-specific modules from shared functionality where possible.